watson-developer-cloud/go-sdk/MIGRATION-V1.md

 })
 ```

-There are 5 authentication variants supplied in the SDK (shown below):
+There are 5 authentication variants supplied in the SDK (shown below): You can also find detailed explanation [Authentication](https://github.com/IBM/go-sdk-core/blob/master/Authentication.md)

 #### BasicAuthenticator
 ```go